Mercedes 35 hp: Development

 Jellinek specified revolutionary improvements.
-Unlike the previous generation of cars, unstable motorized coaches of narrow high bodies which were so prone to overturn, the novel Mercedes should be longer, wider, and of a lower center of gravity.
-Also it would have a light steel body and strong chassis, onto which the engine would be firmly fixed near the ground and lowering the car's center of gravity.
-36 of these cars would be delivered, for the large sum of 500 000 ℳ.
+Unlike the previous generation of cars, unstable motorized coaches of narrow high bodies which were so prone to overturn, the novel Mercedes should be longer, wider, and of a lower centre of gravity.
+Also it would have a light steel body and strong chassis, onto which the engine would be firmly fixed near the ground and lowering the car's centre of gravity.
+36 of these cars would be delivered, for the large sum of ℳ500,000.

-Over the following months of 1900 Jellinek oversaw the process closely, at first through daily telegrams, and subsequently, by traveling personally.
+Over the following months of 1900 Jellinek oversaw the process closely, at first through daily telegrams, and subsequently, by travelling personally.
 Maybach tested the new car for the first time on 22 November and Jellinek received his first delivery on 22 December 1900.

-In January 1901, Emil Jellinek's Mercedes team tested six of the new Mercedes 35 HP in the Pau Grand Prix, but the racecar was of a disappointing performance by multiple technical complications and enduring just for few laps.
+In January 1901, Emil Jellinek's Mercedes team tested six of the new Mercedes 35 hp in the Pau Grand Prix, but the racecar was of a disappointing performance by multiple technical complications and enduring just for few laps.
 However, in the Nice-La Turbie event of March 1901, it was much different.
-Jellinek participated through five Mercedes 35 HP and the German driver Wilhelm Werner.
-The cars dominated the race from start to finish with a record average speed of 51.4 km/h (31.9 mi/h), beating the previous 31.3 km/h (19.4 mi/h) and reaching top speeds of 86 km/h (53 mi/h).
+Jellinek participated through five Mercedes 35 hp and the German driver Wilhelm Werner.
+The cars dominated the race from start to finish with a record average speed of 51.4 km/h, beating the previous 31.3 km/h and reaching top speeds of 86 km/h.
 Those results easily outclassed all other competing cars in any capacity.
 The automotive world was so astonished that Paul Meyan, director of the French Automobile Club, stated: "We have entered the Mercedes era".
-Eventually, the road car achieved typical speeds of 70–75 km/h (43–47 mi/h).
-The racing version could exceed 85 km/h (53 mi/h).
+Eventually, the road car achieved typical speeds of 70–75 km/h.
+The racing version could exceed 85 km/h.

-In Stuttgart, DMG mounted two additional back seats on the Mercedes 35 HP, transforming it for a family car.
+In Stuttgart, DMG mounted two additional back seats on the Mercedes 35 hp, transforming it for a family car.
 Between March and August 1901, it manufactured two more Mercedes models, the 12/16 HP and the 8/11 HP.
 The Mercedes was so successful that the production lines of the DMG ran at full capacity.
 The Mercedes trademark was used on DMG production automobiles from 23 June 1902.
 It was formally registered on 26 September 1902.

 In June 1903, Emil Jellinek changed his own name to Jellinek-Mercedes, stating: "This is probably the first time that a father has taken his daughter's name".